straup/loopr/README.md

 The five steps are:

+_Note: the `loopr.cfg` mentioned in all these examples is discussed in detail, below._

 ### Broadcasting

-Currently there is a single "broadcaster" which uploads JSON files to S3:
+Currently there are two "broadcasters".
+One which uploads JSON files to S3:

 	$> broadcast-json.py -c loopr.cfg

+And a second which uploads various syndication feeds (RSS 1.0; RSS 2.0; Atom) to S3:

+	$> broadcast-syndication-feeds.py -c loopr.cfg

 Note: If you are publishing JSON files to S3 you will need to manually configure [Cross-Origin Resource Sharing](http://docs.aws.amazon.com/AmazonS3/latest/dev/cors.html) (CORS) for your S3 bucket, by hand.
 If you don't and your "viewer" is not also an S3-backed website then you won't be able to read the index of animated gifs.

-Eventually other scripts like `syndicate-rss.py` and [`syndicate-websockets.py`](https://github.com/straup/fancy-idling/blob/master/display.py) and so on will be added.
+Eventually other scripts like [`broadcast-websockets.py`](https://github.com/straup/fancy-idling/blob/master/display.py) will be added.

 ### Publishing

 There is currently one "publisher" that watches a folder for new files and then puts them in an S3 bucket.
+It uses the `s3put` script for uploading files which is included with the Python [boto](https://github.com/sbc/boto) libraries, so you'll need to make sure those are installed.
 Files are added with `public-read` permissions.

 The publishing and broadcasting pieces use Redis (so that means having things like [Redis](http://redis.io/) installed) to update the broadcasting piece but those two pieces (publishing and